twni2016/pomdp-baselines/readme.md

 ### Why using recurrent model-free RL for POMDP?
 What about other methods?
 It is an open research area on deep RL algorithms for POMDPs.
 Among them, recurrent model-free RL, developed with a long history, is simple to implement, easy to understand, and trained end-to-end.
 Nonetheless, there is a popular belief that it performs poorly in practice.
 This repo revisits it and provides some guildlines on the design of its key components, to make it stronger.

 There are many other (more complicated or specialized) methods for POMDPs and its subareas.
 We show recurrent model-free RL, if well designed, can _often_ outperform _some_ of these methods in their benchmarks.
-Please see the paper for details.
+It could be served as a strong baseline to incentivize future work.

 ## CHANGE LOG